 Look at that!
 There’s a bloody big world out there.
 Where do you wanna go?

 Hiya, I’m Charles — I’m a product designer, I work remotely for InVision and I absolutely love it.
-I received a crazy amount of response from a Tweet I posted a while back so I thought why not do a little write up of all the things remote work and stuff I’ve learnt doing it over the past three years.
+I received a crazy amount of response from a Tweet I posted a while back so I thought why not do a little write up of why remote work matters and all other things remote work, with some lessons learned since I’ve been doing it over the past four years.

 So what is remote work? 💻🎒🌴✈️🌞